jsdf/jamesfriend.com.au/posts/routing-in-reason-react.md

 If we navigate to `/user/4` we'll see "User 4" on the page.

+### Enscapsulating routing state with variants

 Now, what if we want to pass information about the current route around in our app?
-This seems like a great use case for Reason's Variants feature.
+This seems like a great use case for Reason's 'variants' feature.

 We could add another type which simply describes the different routing states which can exist as variants, and then use pattern matching to decide what to render: